Joel Zamel

 Joel Zamel (born 1986) is an Australian-Israeli inventor and entrepreneur.
-He is the owner and operator of private intelligence and political analysis agencies which offer forecasting simulations, wargaming, influence operations, social media campaigns, private investment brokering and election campaign strategy.
-Such agencies include Joel Zamel Investment Group (JZIG), the geostrategic consultancy firm Wikistrat, as well as Psy-Group, a now-defunct private intelligence agency that closed following the discovery that it was under investigation by Robert Mueller.
+He owns and operates several private intelligence and political analysis agencies that offer services for forecasting simulations, wargaming, influence operations, social media campaigns, private investment brokering, and election‑campaign strategy.
+These agencies include the Joel Zamel Investment Group (JZIG), the geostrategic consultancy Wikistrat, and Psy-Group, a now‑defunct private intelligence firm that shut down after it was revealed to be under investigation by Robert Mueller.

 Early life and education

-Joel Zamel was born in Australia in 1986, the son of Gary Zamel, a wealthy Australian mining engineer and businessman.
-Zamel attended the University of New South Wales in Sydney, where he obtained a Bachelor of Mining Engineering and later moved to Israel studying at the Interdisciplinary Center, Herzliya, specializing in Counter-Terrorism and Homeland Security and graduating with a master's degree in government, Diplomacy and Strategy.
-He a member of the Central Eurasia Leadership Alliance network.
+Joel Zamel was born in 1986 in Australia.
+He is the son of Gary Zamel, a wealthy Australian mining engineer and businessman.
+Zamel attended the University of New South Wales in Sydney, where he earned a bachelor's degree in mining engineering.
+He later moved to Israel, where he studied at the Interdisciplinary Center, Herzliya, specializing in counter‑terrorism and homeland security, and earned a master’s degree in government, diplomacy, and strategy.
+He is also a member of the Central Eurasia Leadership Alliance network.

 Career

-Zamel is the founder of a number of private intelligence and political analysis agencies including Wikistrat, a geostrategic consultancy firm, and WhiteKnight, a private intelligence agency based in the Philippines.
+Zamel is the founder of several private intelligence and political analysis agencies, including the geostrategic consultancy firm Wikistrat and the Philippines-based private intelligence agency WhiteKnight.
 Zamel gained widespread visibility and public attention during Robert Mueller's Special Counsel investigation in 2018, when The New York Times reported on his dealings with Donald Trump's electoral campaign.

-Zamel's agencies have a broad network of analysts consisting primarily of former government officials and private experts.
-He is also an active investor in the cybersecurity sector, especially for those firms with a focus on CVE efforts.
-He has established various social media influence companies based in Eastern Europe and Asia, and has formed a close advisory team of former senior government officials who served at upper levels of government in the U.S., U.K., and Middle East.
+Zamel's agencies have a broad network of analysts, consisting primarily of former government officials and private experts.
+He is also an active investor in the cybersecurity sector, particularly in firms focused on CVE efforts.
+He has established various social media influence companies in Eastern Europe and Asia, and has formed a close advisory team of former government officials who served in senior positions in the U.S., U.K., and Middle Eastern governments.

-In 2015, Zamel's Wikistrat spent a week running scenarios called the "Cyber Mercenaries project" on how a U.S. election interference campaign could be made by Russian cyber actors, which was later reported to Donald Trump Jr. in 2016.
+In 2015, Zamel's Wikistrat spent a week running scenarios, called the "Cyber Mercenaries project," on how a U.S. election-interference campaign could be carried out by Russian cyber actors.
+These were later reported to Donald Trump Jr. in 2016.

-On August 3, 2016, Zamel participated in a high-level meeting with Donald Trump Jr., Blackwater founder Erik Prince, Stephen Miller, and George Nader, where Zamel reportedly pitched a social media manipulation campaign to help Donald Trump to win the 2016 presidential election.
+On August 3, 2016, Zamel participated in a high-level meeting with Donald Trump Jr., Blackwater founder Erik Prince, Stephen Miller, and George Nader, where Zamel reportedly pitched a social media manipulation campaign to help Donald Trump win the 2016 presidential election.
 This was followed by a post-inauguration meeting in December 2016 with George Nader, Steve Bannon, and Jared Kushner.

-After the 2016 Trump election win, Zamel's company Psy Group formed a partnership with Cambridge Analytica to jointly bid for contracts with the American Government.
-In December 2016, George Nader purchased from WhiteKnight a presentation demonstrating the impact of social media campaigns on Donald Trump's electoral victory.
+After the 2016 Trump election win, Zamel's company, Psy Group, formed a partnership with Cambridge Analytica to jointly bid for contracts with the American government.
+In December 2016, George Nader purchased a presentation from WhiteKnight that demonstrated the impact of social media campaigns on Donald Trump's electoral victory.